Mesolatido/discord-js-bot-guide/getting-started/the-long-version.md

 ## Addendum: Getting help and Support
 Before you start getting support from Discord servers to help you with your bot, I strongly advise taking a look at the following, very useful, resources.

- - [Discord.js Examples](https://github.com/hydrabolt/discord.js/tree/master/examples) : There are a couple of examples here including one for permission check, some with multiple commands, one pretty complex ones with data analysis (still understandable however).
-Go through these and understand how they are structured.
  - [Discord.js Documentation](http://discordjs.readthedocs.io/en/latest/index.html) : For the love of all that is (un)holy, **read the documentation**.
 Yes, it will be alien at first if you are not used to "developer documentation" but it contains a whole lot of information about each and every feature of the API.
 Combine this with the examples above to see the API in context.

 If you have any issue with your code *that is not due to you being inexperienced in Javascript*, you may join the [Discord.js API official server](https://discord.gg/seraph-leblanc-oracle).
 The #node_discord-js channel on this server is there to help you with basic troubleshooting and complex implementation issues.
 We try to be helpful, but please understand that we're not there to teach you JavaScript.